DrK-Lo/lotterhoslabprotocols/profdev_writingchecklist.md

 - [ ] Where do you emphasize what is novel about the approach?
 Try to emphasize novelty throughout the manuscript.
 - [ ] Avoid restating the results.
 Is there more than one sentence in this paragraph that is restating the results?
 If so, try to reduce it.
 A good way to stop yourself from repeating the results too much is to only allow one sentence per paragraph that restates the results
 - [ ] Try to avoid only citing literature on the study species.
-- [ ] If there is a sentence that does not have a citation, consider removing it
+- [ ] Avoid conjecture.
+If there is a sentence that does not have a citation, consider removing it.
 - [ ] Is there a sentence for a broad, sweeping generalization?
 Make sure to cite large scale reviews or metaanalyses to support it.
-Citing a few empirical examples is also good, but make sure to .
+Citing a few empirical examples is also good, but make sure that the citations align with the statement.
 - [ ] Do you have a section on limitations and future directions?
 If not, consider adding it.
+The structure can flexible, sometimes have limitations in each paragraph can also work.
 - [ ] Do you have a section on conclusions?
 If not, consider adding it.